mattbeen/ecoli-classification/README.md

 # ecoli-classification

+[This is a project in a course work of data mining]

 In this project, we are applying data mining techniques to real-world situation.
 A dataset contains expression data and functional data of 1500 genes of E. coli, a bacterium that found in lower intestine of warm-blooded organisms is used.

 The dataset is constructed of 3 nominal features and 103 numerical features with missing values.
 Binary class label in “Target” column indicate whether gene has the function “Cell communication”.